 I walked into the rolling fields of white sand and saw the skeletons of men and women lying half-buried in the drifts.
 I headed for the black river and the sand-choked ruins of a small town.
 Two more sets of ruins sat further along the river’s course, so I made my way toward the nearest.

-A thing like a crippled spider rose out of the sand, staring at me with the head of small child, eyes swollen like boiled eggs gone rotten.
+A thing like a crippled spider rose out of the sand, staring at me with the head of a small child, eyes swollen like boiled eggs gone rotten.
 Mandibles clacked in its distorted mouth, and it drooled a dark fluid.
 The tips of its eight spindly legs were the hands of infants.
 I raised the stolen scimitar as it scuttled toward me with a cry of desperate hunger.
 I slashed it with the weapon, and it fled across the bone-colored waste, a trail of steaming blood in its wake.
 I was glad it had feared me, for I was not sure I could have killed it.
 Yet still I heard its horrible, whining cries ringing through the waste as I approached the ruined town.

 Cottages and warehouses had crumbled inward or fallen to splinters, and sand filled the basins of dry fountains.
 Gardens floundered beneath thriving curls of thorn and bristly weeds, and fruit shriveled into black husks along bony vines.
 Human skulls littered the streets, alongside the smaller bones of delicate four-legged creatures.
 A black shape leapt from the shadows to perch on a block of crumbled masonry.
 Immediately, I knew what the smaller skeletons were.
 A lithe, black cat stared at me with piercing eyes of green.
 It hissed at me.
 I could see that it was starved, for its skin stretched tightly across its protruding ribs.
 I don’t know why I pitied the poor creature, but I did.
-I discovered that I carried a pouch of dried fruits, so I gave it half a fig and poured a little water from my canteen for it to drink.
+I discovered that I carried a pouch of dried fruits, so I gave the cat half a fig and poured a little water from my canteen for it to drink.
 I noticed the canteen in my hands was the same one that the old hermit had left for me in the desert of the waking world.
 As I moved through the dead village, the cat followed me like a shadow in the pallid moonlight.

 I reached the river, where the sluggish current barely moved.
 The dock was splintered, and a riverboat lay shattered on the bank.
 Three emaciated villagers in rags rushed toward me from the shade of the broken vessel.
 One carried a twisted staff, one was an elderly woman, and one was a boy barely old enough to shave.
 The stink of death hung about them.
 I thought of the refugees who fled across the deserts of my homeland to escape the wrath of the pale devils.

 “Hail, Man of the Waking World,” said the staff-bearer.
 By his curious beard I could tell he was a priest.
-“Long has it been since your kind have walked this way.”
+“Long has it been since your kind walked this way.”

 “What happened here?”
 I asked.
 I hoped they would not ask me for food or water, for I did not have much to give.
 The black cat leapt onto my shoulder, as if it had belonged to me for years.